mottbott/docker-k8s-training/kubernetes-deployment.md

 kubectl rollout undo deployment/nginx
 ```

 Check current pods
 ```shell
 kubectl get pods
 ```

 ## Exercise
-* Create a new deployment with Nginx version 1.20.2 with two replicas
+* Create a new deployment with Nginx and two replicas.
+Hint: It is possible in one or multiples commands.
 * Expose a node port service with port 30081
-* Optional: Change the Nginx version to 1.21.6.
-You can use the following help command to get further information about changing the image. kubectl set image --help Hint: Container name is Image name.
-In our case nginx.

 ## Different `kubectl` variants at work
 ```shell